HF 8106

 Supervised Eating and Drinking

-If your child needs changes to foods and/or liquids, you will likely need to check on them while eating and drinking to watch for any problems.
+If your child needs changes to foods and/or liquids, you will likely need to watch them while eating and drinking to watch for any problems.
 This could mean:

 • 1:1 supervision: constant watching